Gary Glitter: 1997 arrest and 1999 conviction

-In November 1997, Glitter was arrested after a technician discovered pornographic images of children on the hard drive of a laptop that he had taken to a computer retailer in Bristol to be repaired.
+In November 1997, Gadd was arrested after a technician discovered pornographic images of children on the hard drive of a laptop that he had taken to a computer retailer in Bristol to be repaired.
 Further images were discovered by police during searches of his homes in London and Wedmore.
-He was castigated in the media over the allegations; additionally, his appearance in the Spice Girls' musical comedy film Spice World was cut, though a truncated edit of the scene, featuring a version of Glitter's "I'm the Leader of the Gang (I Am)", was retained in the film.
+He was castigated in the media over the allegations; additionally, his appearance in the Spice Girls' musical comedy film Spice World was cut, though a truncated edit of the scene, featuring a cover of "I'm the Leader of the Gang (I Am)", was retained.

-At Bristol Crown Court on 12 November 1999, Mr Justice Butterfield sentenced Glitter to four months in prison and placed him on the sex offender register in the UK after he admitted downloading more than 4,000 items of child pornography.
+At Bristol Crown Court on 12 November 1999, Mr Justice Butterfield sentenced Gadd to four months in prison and placed him on the sex offender register in the UK after he admitted downloading more than 4,000 items of child pornography.
 He was acquitted of a charge of having sex with a 14-year-old girl with whom he had a relationship in the late 1970s.
-It was later revealed that the complainant sold her story to the News of the World and stood to earn more money from the newspaper should Glitter be convicted.
+It was later revealed that the complainant sold her story to the News of the World and stood to earn more money from the newspaper should Gadd be convicted.

-Following his release in January 2000, Glitter decided to leave the UK, where he had become a "public hate figure", and fled on his yacht to Spain.
+Following his release in January 2000, Gadd decided to leave the UK, where he had become a "public hate figure", and fled on his yacht to Spain.
 He lived at Sotogrande in Andalusia for six months on his yacht, which was moored at the marina.
 He told the locals that his name was Larry Brilliante and spent his time frequenting local bars and surfing the Internet.
 After his real identity became known in Sotogrande, he moved to Cuba and later to Cambodia, where he rented an apartment in Phnom Penh.
 In late 2002, he was detained over his previous sex offences and spent four days in jail before being released on bail.
 In January 2003, he was deported from Cambodia to Thailand on a flight to Bangkok.
 He subsequently settled in Vietnam.